matthewmueller/rfcs/text/0001-datamodel-2.md

 ## Motivation

-If we're changing the syntax to something new anyway, which others will (skeptically) have to learn.

-We might as well try to make it a beautiful dialect for data modeling.
+If we're changing the syntax to something new anyway, which others will (skeptically) have to learn, then we might as well try to make it a beautiful dialect for data modeling.

 ## Requirements